Mnr2002/Team_MNR/README.md

 # Team_MNR
-This our project in CS
+This our project for CS
+GROUP MEMBERS:
+Manar
+Nada
+Rawabi